HilmiSalsabilla/monitoring_printer/README.md

 # Monitoring Printer

-Monitoring Printer adalah aplikasi berbasis web yang digunakan untuk memantau status printer di lingkungan kantor atau instansi.
-Aplikasi ini dikembangkan menggunakan **PHP CodeIgniter 3** dan **MySQL** sebagai database.
+Monitoring Printer is a web-based application used to monitor printer status within an office or organization.
+This system is built using **PHP CodeIgniter 3** and **MySQL** as the database backend.

-## 🚀 Fitur Utama
+## 🚀 Key Features

-- Manajemen data printer (nama, IP, lokasi, dsb)
+- Manage printer data (name, IP, location, etc.)
-- Pencatatan status printer (aktif, error, offline, dsb)
+- Record printer status (active, error, offline, etc.)
-- Login dan role-based access control (Admin & User)
+- Login system with role-based access control (Admin & User)
-- Dashboard dengan statistik dan grafik penggunaan
+- Dashboard with statistics and usage charts
-- Riwayat aktivitas pengguna
+- User activity logs

-## 🛠️ Teknologi yang Digunakan
+## 🛠️ Built With

 - PHP 7.x / 8.x
 - CodeIgniter 3.x